oniietzschan/bump-3dpd/README.md

 Once removed from the world, the item will stop existing in that world.
 It won't trigger any collisions with other objects any more.
 Attempting to move it with `world:move` or checking collisions with `world:check` will raise an error.

 It is ok to remove an object from the world and later add it again.
-In fact, some bump methods do this internally.
+In fact, some bump-3dpd methods do this internally.

 This method returns nothing.